-Your local Cadogan Tate Move Co-Ordinator will always be on hand to assist you in arranging and managing storage.
+Your local Cadogan Tate Move Co-Ordinator will always be on hand to assist you in arranging and managing your international storage.

 Maximum security and efficiency

-All our facilities are protected by excellent physical security, intruder alarms, fire detection, digitally recorded CCTV and sound detection, which are monitored 24/7 at offsite security control rooms.
+All our international storage facilities are protected by excellent physical security, intruder alarms, fire detection, digitally recorded CCTV and sound detection, which are monitored 24/7 at offsite security control rooms.

 Cadogan Tate is a proud member of Harmony Relocation Network.
 Harmony is a global network of locally owned relocation companies, upholding strong family values through generations of heritage.
 We are a network of committed partners, brought together in one truly global and solid infrastructure with cutting edge technology, an ISO-tested quality system and leading sustainability criteria.